ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 ADVOCATE FOR NORTH AMHERST

-During the past three years, I have been fortunate to have the active support of residents of District 1 in North Amherst.
+During the past two terms, I benefitted from the active support of residents of District 1 in North Amherst.
 Through collective efforts, we were able to get the Town to install a “smart” light at the dangerous intersection by the North Amherst Library.
-With a petition from residents along and adjacent to Montague Road, plus I letter I wrote making the case the speed was too high, we succeeded in convincing State engineers to lower the speed limit on this state road.
+With a petition from residents along and adjacent to Montague Road, plus I letter I wrote making the case the speed was too high, we convinced State engineers to lower the speed limit on this state road.

-I commit to being available, listening closely, taking the time to research issues and options, and working with residents on issues of shared concern.
+If reelected, I commit to be available, to listen closely, to take time to research issues and options, and to work residents on issues of shared concern.
 Collective action, not the voice of just one person, will be essential.

-Looking forward, I will continue to be a strong voice for our North Amherst community, including our farms, neighborhood safety, sidewalks, intersections, speed limits and potential zoning and new developments.
+We need strong voices for our North Amherst community, including our farms, neighborhood safety, sidewalks, intersections, speed limits, potential zoning, and new developments.